anyasciiTV/server-holiday-motd/README.md

 # Description:

-A simple customizable holiday themed Message of the Day script designed for Linux based servers
+A simple customizable holiday themed Message of the Day script designed for Linux based servers.

 # Features 🎁